Sitecore/Helix.Docs/helix/principles/architecture-principles/layers.rst

 :doc:`/principles/sitecore-items/development`).
 Likewise, changes to configuration files (web.config or Sitecore .config include files) must be managed as part of the feature module (see :doc:`/principles/configuration/index`).
-The same applies when working with Sitecore Experience Commerce, if you have a module who's functionality spans both the website & the Commerce Engine, then all of it must also be managed together as part of a single feature module.
+The same applies when working with Sitecore Experience Commerce, if you have a module whose functionality spans both the website and the Commerce Engine, then all of it must also be managed together as part of a single feature module.

 A strict awareness of dependencies within the Feature layer is very